openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

 ## Congratulations

 You have completed the basic deployment scenario.
-Now you can add or remove data from MySQL and see the results in Kafka Broker.
+Now you can add, change, or remove data from MySQL and see how the changes are reflected on the Kafka broker.

-See Red Hat Integraton [documentation of Debezium](https://access.redhat.com/documentation/en-us/red_hat_integration/2020-q3/html/debezium_user_guide/index) for more tips and details.
+See the Red Hat Integration [Debezium documentation](https://access.redhat.com/documentation/en-us/red_hat_integration/2020-q3/html/debezium_user_guide/index) for more tips and details.